trinidz/rssnotes/README.md

 13. Go to http://<your-host-ip-address:3334/home> in your browser.
 Add the rssnotes relay to your client at ws://<your-host-ip-address:3334>.

 ## Upgrading
 - Make sure to export all your feeds before upgrading.
-If anyting goes wrong you can create a new rssnotes relay and import all your existing feeds.
+If anyting goes wrong you can create a new rssnotes relay and import your existing feeds.